isneru/twitter-profile-clone/README.md

 ## [Twitter Profile Clone with React](https://twitter-profile-clone-isneru.netlify.app) (deployed with Netlify)

-- The main goal of this project is to improve my CSS and responsive skills.
+- The main goal of this project is to improve my CSS and responsive skills as well as training my projects files structuring and getting better overall.

 ## Install dependencies